AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/architecture/frontend/grid.md

 ## Field
-Field is represent as the column of the grid.
-The Field editor is used to edit the field.
+> Field is represent as the column of the grid.

+**FieldEditor**

+* Load the FieldTypeOptionData

+Different field has different FieldType, each FieldType
+> has different data, the FieldTypeOption.
+You can the corresponding parser to parse the generic FieldTypeOption.
+> The details will be discussed bellow.

 ![file : grid_field.plantuml](https://raw.githubusercontent.com/AppFlowy-IO/docs/main/uml/output/Field_Editor.svg)